Jsos17/Classic-crypto/README.md

 [![Build Status](https://travis-ci.com/Jsos17/Classic-crypto.svg?branch=master)](https://travis-ci.com/Jsos17/Classic-crypto) [![codecov](https://codecov.io/gh/Jsos17/Classic-crypto/branch/master/graph/badge.svg)](https://codecov.io/gh/Jsos17/Classic-crypto) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/8cb108b3e6294ef58af41c669d1539b7)](https://www.codacy.com/app/Jsos17/Classic-crypto?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Jsos17/Classic-crypto&amp;utm_campaign=Badge_Grade)

+## Laboratory work: Data Structures and Algorithms

+Originally this project was done for the University of Helsinki course *Laboratory work: Data Structures and Algorithms*.
+My choice of topic was classical cryptography.
+The project consisted of implementing the encryption and decryption algorithms for [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher), Keyed Vigenère cipher, [Autokey Vigenère cipher](https://en.wikipedia.org/wiki/Autokey_cipher) along with both [Single](https://en.wikipedia.org/wiki/Transposition_cipher#Columnar_transposition) and [Double Columnar Transposition](https://en.wikipedia.org/wiki/Transposition_cipher#Double_transposition) ciphers.
+Additionally, cryptanalysis of Vigenère cipher was performed and the related functionality was implemented.

+An integral part of the course was to implement all algorithms and data sructures from scratch.
+In my project, I needed  stable sorting algorithms, hash tables, hash sets, doubly linked lists and a random number generator.
+[The Lehmer random number generator](https://en.wikipedia.org/wiki/Lehmer_random_number_generator) was chosen for its simplicity, and because the quality of the generator did not matter much.

+The original project was done between late July 2018 and early September 2018.
+Since then, refactoring of the graphical user interface (gui) has been started, but it has not been completed, and the original gui code is still used.
+The code for the gui was not in the assessment criteria for the project.
+Hence heavy technical debt was taken intentionally when the gui was written.

+Other small changes and modifications have also been made after the completion of the original project.

 ## Tietorakenteet ja algoritmit aineopintojen harjoitustyö

 Harjoitustyö toteuttaa Java-kielellä klassisia kryptografisia algoritmeja ja kryptoanalyysiä näihin liittyen.